-The ability to transfer large files in a flash drive is a huge convenience.
-It allows small businesses to be more efficient in an increasingly more mobile ecosystem.
-And as the price for storage continues to fall, it is both affordable and convenient to carry large amounts of storage in a small form factor.
+Transferring large files to a flash drive is a huge convenience.
+It allows small businesses to be more efficient in an increasingly mobile ecosystem.
+And as the storage price continues to fall, it is affordable and convenient to carry large amounts of storage in a small form factor.
 The best flash drive for a small business in this list provides plenty of storage with the latest transfer speed specifications.

-The key to getting the right flash drive for your business is to find out what you will be storing and transferring in them.
-While documents without images are easy enough to transfer in any flash drive, media files can take some time.
-Flash drives with the latest transfer rate specifications are the way to go because you can use them on any computer, and they are backward compatible.
+The key to getting the correct flash drive for your business is to find out what you will be storing and transferring in them.
+While documents without images are easy to transfer to any flash drive, media files can take some time.
+Flash drives with the latest transfer rate specifications are the way to go because you can use them on any computer and are backward compatible.

-Security is also an issue as some files are much too important to fall in the wrong hands.
+Security is also an issue as some files are too important to fall into the wrong hands.
 From transfer speeds to security, the flash drives on this list give you an idea of what is available in the market.

 Best Flash Drive for a Small Business